 A big advantage to this filtration system is the two-year warranty.
 The manufacturer obviously believes in their product, because they otherwise wouldn’t offer such a long warranty guaranteeing their product.

-Home Master HMF3SDGFEC Whole House 3-Stage Water Filter
+7. Home Master HMF3SDGFEC 3-Stage

-One of the main reasons to use this filter is its quality.
+One of the main reasons to use this whole house water filter is its quality.
 It can successfully filter sediments very efficiently.
 In fact, if a particle is larger than one micron, this filtration system will remove it from the water.
 And this will result in drinking very clean, very crisp, and very healthy water which passes through an activated carbon filter prior to coming out of your faucet.

 As far as the activated carbon filter is concerned, it is designed to last for a long time which is certainly a good thing.
 It is capable of filtering 100,000 gallons of water, so depending on how much water you use each year, it’s capable of lasting for a year or two.

-iSpring WGB32B 3-Stage Whole House Water Filtration System
+8. iSpring WGB32B 3-Stage System

-This filtration system is NSF certified and capable of removing 5-micron particles or larger quite effectively.
-On the whole, it can remove as much is 95% of the water contaminants including rust, herbicides, pesticides, sediment, chlorine, and other potentially harmful chemicals.
+This whole house water filter is NSF certified and capable of removing 5-micron particles or larger quite effectively.
+On the whole, it can remove as much as 95% of the water contaminants including rust, herbicides, pesticides, sediment, chlorine, and other potentially harmful chemicals.

-Watts WH-LD Premier Whole House Water Filter System
+9. Watts WH-LD Premier

 The inserts are stainless steel which is a big advantage.
 They protect against leaks and they are easy to install.
 A second advantage is the NSF certification and testing.
 The NSF uses the strictest standards when testing water filtration devices and this one passed with flying colors.